thiggle/api/README.md

 ### Regex Completion API

-* **Regex Constraint**: Generate LLM output that always matches one or more regex patterns.
+* **Regex Constraint**: Generate LLM output that always matches a regex pattern.
 * **Deterministic**: Never returns unexpected or unparsable results.

 Given a prompt and a regex pattern, produces a constrained LLM text generation.
 Useful for generating specific semantic structures, typed primitives, or templates.
-The output is always deterministic and will always match the regex patterns provided.
+The output is always deterministic and will always match the regex pattern provided.

 ### Categorization API